-Reducing how much water you use will not only reduce your water rates but your gas / electricity bills (depending on your water access type).
-Next time, why not consider taking quicker showers, washing clothes & dishes when you have a full wash, turning off taps when brushing teeth and so on.
+Reducing how much water you use will not only reduce your water rates but your gas/electricity bills (depending on your water access type).
+Next time, why not consider taking quicker showers, washing clothes & dishes when you have a full wash, turning off taps when brushing your teeth and so on?

-Smart devices can be set to run for certain time periods and even on schedules in order to reduce energy usage.
+Smart devices can be set to run for certain periods and even on schedules to reduce energy usage.
 For example, you can use smart plugs to control electrical appliances and even smart radiator valves to control your central heating.

-We’re now in 2022, which means… a lot of electronic devices now have a solar-powered version!
-By no means will you be able to switch over everything, but, small changes will make a big difference with your energy bills.
+We’re now in 2023, which means… a lot of electronic devices now have a solar-powered version!
+By no means will you be able to switch over everything, but, small changes will make a big difference in your energy bills.

 Hopefully after reading our energy-saving tips you can reduce some of your household or business energy costs.
 Although the amount per appliance may seem minor, all the small savings can certainly add up each month.